-Table 4 Mixed fisheries for the North Sea.
+Table 4 Mixed fishe ries for the North Sea.
 The basis of the assessment.

-Stock data category Categories 1 and 4 (ICES, 2016) Assessment type F cube (FLR) Innut data Assessments on the relevant stocks in the North Sea fisheries working group (WGNSSK; ICES, 2018), Input data catch and effort by fleet and métiers Discards and bycatch Included as in the single-stock assessments Indicators None This assessment was presented for the first time in 2012.
-As any scenario will result in trade-offs Other information between different fisheries that are informed by more than scientific considerations, no one Other information scenario is presented as advice.
+Stock data category Categories 1 and 4 (ICES, 2018a).
+Assessment type F {cube} (FLR) Input data Assessments on the relevant stocks in the North Sea fisheries working group (WGNSSK; ICES, input uata 2018b); catch and effort by fleet and métiers.
+Discards and bycatch Included as in the single-stock assessments.
+Indicators None.
+This assessment was presented for the first time in 2012.
+As any scenario will result in trade-offs Other information between different fisheries that are informed by more than scientific considerations, no one other mormation scenario is presented as advice.
 The scenarios indicate which stocks will limit, and thus have the greatest influence on the fisheries.
-Working groups Working Group on the Assessment of Demersal Stocks in the North Sea and Skagerrak (WGNSSK), Working groups Working Group on Mixed Fisheries Advice ( WGMIXFISH-ADVICE )
+Working groups Working Group on the Assessment of Demersal Stocks in the North Sea and Skagerrak (WGNSSK), Working groups Working Group on Mixed Fisheries Advice (WGMIXFISH-ADVICE)